Please ensure Javascript is enabled for purposes of website accessibility

 “We’re agnostic on the reverse stock split.
 It could raise Xerox’s standing among institutional investors and research analysts.
 It could also lower Xerox’s standing among other investors.
 Some investors are repelled by reverse stock split.
 They view a reverse stock split as an insincere strategy for raising the share price.
 Financial performance ultimately determines value and price in the long run.”

-The shares of Xerox did go up for a while following the split, but fell back and have done next to nothing since.
+The shares of Xerox did go up for a while following the split, but have fallen back significantly since.

 Reverse Splits Aren’t All Bad